Economic participation

 Employment services

-The measure is intended to track the proportion of people with disability in the labour force who use jobactive and successfully find employment within 12 months.
-Due to the nature of the available data, the measure is reported here as:
+The Outcomes Framework intended to track the proportion of people with disability in the labour force who use jobactive and successfully find employment within 12 months.
+Measure wording has been revised in this report to reflect available data more accurately (see Appendix B: List of measures).

-• proportion of people with disability using jobactive who obtain at least one job placement in a 12-month period which later converted to a 26-week outcome.
+• Proportion of people with disability using jobactive who obtain at least one job placement in a 12-month period which later converted to a 26-week outcome.

 System measure: Proportion of people with disability using jobactive who obtain at least one job placement in a 12-month period which later converted to a 26-week outcome